madhavkarri/-CarND-P8-PIDController/Writeup_Report.md

 #### 3. PID Control

 PID-controller (PID) is a feedback-loop control mechanism.
-PID continuously predicts the current error estimate: difference between the set-point/reference and measured/sensed variables.
-Based on the current error estimate it applies a correction (total error) based on proportional, integral, and derivative terms.
+PID continuously predicts the current error estimate: difference between the set-point/reference and measured/sensed variables and based on the current error estimate it applies a control correction based on proportional, integral, and derivative components of the total error.

-Proportional term is a correction term corresponding to current error estimate: difference between reference and sensed variables.
+* Proportional term is a correction term corresponding to current error estimate: difference between reference and sensed variables.

-Integral term is a correction term associated with the total accumulated error through all the previous time steps.
+* Integral term is a correction term associated with the total accumulated error through all the previous time steps.
 Integral term can also be used as a correction factor for inherent bias error within the system.

-Derivative term is a correction term associated with the current rate of change in error or the sensed variable itself.
-A control effect to minimize future trend of (Reference-Measured) estimate.
+* Derivative term is a correction term associated with the current rate of change in error or the sensed variable itself.
+A control effect to minimize future trend of (reference variable -measured variable) estimate.

 It is not necessary to apply PID control to all systems.
 Some of the systems can be controlled by just P-controller or PD-controller or PI controller depending on the system behavior.